brainy-minds/Jterator/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

+### Mscript ###

-Note that Matlab scripts are executed by **Mscript**, a customized Julia-based Matlab engine, which forwards the standard input stream and the current working directory to the Matlab session.
+Note that you need **Mscript** for the execution of Matlab scripts.
+Matlab scripts are no real executables and require a Matlab engine.
+In addition, they cannot accept STDIN.
+The standard Matlab engine also changes the current working directory to the location of the executed .m file.
+Mscript is a customized Julia-based Matlab engine based on [Julia's Matlab interface](https://github.com/JuliaLang/MATLAB.jl) that works around these annoying issues.
+It receives the standard input stream from Jterator and forwards it the Matlab session, enforces the current working directory and executes the module script.
+It also returns Matlab STDOUT and STDERR.

+We have also tried several existing Python Matlab engines, but didn't get any of them to work stably across platforms (Linux and OSX).
+Note that newer versions of Matlab (>2014b) come with a build in python matlab engine.
+But there is no backward compatibility.
+So for now, we stick to the Julia solution.

 ## Getting started ##

-To *download* Jterator clone this repository:
+To *download* Jterator clone this repository, do

 ```{bash}
 git clone https://github.com/HackerMD/Jterator.git ~/jterator